-The Fall 2025 Supply Chain Forum will take place at the modern Marriott Knoxville Downtown, conveniently located between the vibrant UT campus and the heart of Knoxville.
-An agenda with detailed session descriptions, speaker biographies, exclusive resources and more will be provided closer to the event.
+The Spring 2026 Supply Chain Forum will take place at the Marriott Knoxville Downtown, conveniently located between the UT campus and the heart of Knoxville.
+An agenda with detailed session descriptions, speaker biographies, exclusive resources, and more will be released one month before the event.

-Welcome to the Fall 2025 Supply Chain Forum.
+Welcome to the Spring 2026 Supply Chain Forum.
 Partners may check in with volunteers at the desk.
 Registration is required to attend the day’s two student networking events.
 Space is limited, so make sure to sign up early!

 Break time between events